lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - Build a temporary SCHC ACK message that contains the Header and the original Bitmap.
 - Positioning scissors at the end of the Bitmap, after its last bit.
-- While the bit left to the scissors is 1 and belongs to the Bitmap, keep moving left, then stop.
+- While the bit on the left of the scissors is 1 and belongs to the Bitmap, keep moving left, then stop.
 When this is done,
-- while the scissors are not on an L2 Word boundary of the SCHC ACK message and are strictly inside the Bitmap, keep moving right, then stop.
+- While the scissors are not on an L2 Word boundary of the SCHC ACK message and there is a Bitmap bit on the right of the scissors, keep moving right, then stop.
 - At this point, cut and drop off any bits to the right of the scissors

 When one or more bits have effectively been dropped off as a result of the above algorithm, the resulting SCHC ACK message is a multiple of L2 Words, and padding MUST NOT be appended.